-- 54. The new strategy for jobs and growth provides a framework where economic, employment and social policy mutually reinforce each other, ensuring that parallel progress is made on employment creation, competitiveness, and social cohesion in compliance with European values.
-For the European social model to be sustainable, Europe needs to step up its efforts to create more economic growth, a higher level of employment and productivity while strengthening social inclusion and social protection in line with the objectives provided for in the Social Agenda. - 55.
-The Spring European Council in March 2005 stated on the occasion of the mid-term review of the Lisbon Strategy that growth and employment are at the service of social cohesion.
+- 65. The new strategy for jobs and growth provides a framework where economic, employment and social policy mutually reinforce each other, ensuring that parallel progress is made on employment creation, competitiveness, and social cohesion in compliance with European values.
+For the European social model to be sustainable, Europe needs to step up its efforts to create more economic growth, a higher level of employment and productivity while strengthening social inclusion and social protection in line with the objectives provided for in the Social Agenda. - 66.
+The Spring European Council in March 2005 stated on the occasion of the mid-term review of the Strategy that growth and employment are at the service of social cohesion.
 In this context, the European Council welcomes the Joint Report for Social Protection and Social Inclusion and the new objectives and working methods in this area and asks the Member States to submit National Reports for Social Protection and Social Inclusion for 2006-2008 by September 2006.
-The Commission and the Council will inform the Spring European Council with the Joint Report on the progress in the area of social protection and social inclusion.
+The Commission and the Council will inform the Spring European Council with the Joint Report on the progress in the area of social protection and social inclusion. - 67.
+The European Council stresses that the policies for social protection and social inclusion have to be closely coordinated with the Partnership for jobs and growth, both at national and European level in order to ensure that economic, employment and social policies interact in a positive way and that social protection is regarded as a productive factor.

-- 56. The European Council stresses that the policies for social protection and social inclusion have to be closely coordinated with the partnership for jobs and growth, both at national and European level in order to ensure that economic, employment and social policies interact in a positive way and that social protection is regarded as a productive factor. - 57.
-The European Council reaffirms the Lisbon objective that steps have to be taken to make a decisive impact on the eradication of poverty.
+- 68. The European Council reaffirms the objective of the Partnership for growth and jobs that steps have to be taken to make a decisive impact on the eradication of poverty.
 Social inclusion policies should be pursued by the Union and the Member States, with its multifaceted approach, focusing on target groups such as children in poverty.
-The European Council asks the Member States to take necessary measures to rapidly and significantly reduce child poverty. - 58.
+The European Council asks the Member States to take necessary measures to rapidly and significantly reduce child poverty, giving all children equal opportunities, regardless of their social background. - 69.
 The European Council stresses that in view of the demographic change in the European Union employment rates have to be increased and the reconciliation of work and family life has to be promoted.
-To tackle these demographic challenges, it will be necessary to support policies that make it possible to combine working life with children and family life, equal opportunities, to enhance the solidarity between the generations, promote health, improve affordable care for children and other people in need of care, life-long learning and an increased employment rate of young people, older workers and disadvantaged groups. - 59.
+To tackle these demographic challenges, it will be necessary to support policies that make it possible to combine working life with children and family life, equal opportunities, to promote the solidarity between the generations, promote health, improve affordable care for children and other people in need of care, life-long learning and an increased employment rate of young people, older workers and disadvantaged groups.
+The European Social Fund will play an important role in this context. - 70.
 Further progress is also needed as concerns measures for young people, including the implementation of the European Pact for Youth.
 The European Council encourages the Member States to reinforce links between policies on education, training, employment, social inclusion and mobility, so as to develop more effective cross-sectoral strategies.
 The Commission and the Member States are requested to involve young people and youth organisations in the implementation of the European Pact for Youth.